2018 UEFA Champions League final: Post-match

 Real Madrid became the first team since Bayern Munich in 1974–76 to win three consecutive UEFA Champions Leagues or European Cups.
 The title was Madrid's 13th, another Champions League record, and their fourth in five years.
 Real Madrid's victory was the fifth consecutive title for a Spanish side in the Champions League, becoming the longest run for the trophy to be held by teams from the same country since English sides won six consecutive titles between 1977 and 1982.

 Manager Zinedine Zidane became the first to win three consecutive Champions League titles and matched Carlo Ancelotti's record of Champions League era wins.
 Five days after the final, Zidane announced that he would step down as manager in favour of a "different voice".
 Cristiano Ronaldo became the first player to win the Champions League five times, surpassing the record set by Clarence Seedorf in 2007 and by Andrés Iniesta in 2015.
-The match also served as the last game for Cristiano Ronaldo at Real Madrid, as he subsequently moved to Juventus.
+The match also served as the last game for Cristiano Ronaldo at Real Madrid, as he subsequently moved to Juventus in July.

 Gareth Bale became the first substitute to score two goals in a Champions League final and was named man of the match.
 His first goal received acclaim as one of the best in Champions League history and was compared to Ronaldo's bicycle kick goal against Juventus in the quarter-final and manager Zinedine Zidane's goal in the 2002 final.

 Sergio Ramos's tackle on Mohamed Salah received mixed reactions from the press and fans on whether the injury was the result of a deliberate blow or an accident.
 Egyptian fans responded with anger on social media, including insults that became trending topics on Twitter.
 A Change.org petition calling on UEFA and FIFA to punish Ramos for the challenge received 400,000 signatures within two days.
 A separate incident involving Ramos and Liverpool goalkeeper Loris Karius raised questions after a video showed him allegedly elbowing Karius in the face prior to his first goalkeeping error.
 UEFA declined to take action against Ramos for the incident with Karius.
 After an examination, on 4 June 2018, physiatrist Ross Zafonte at the Massachusetts General Hospital said in a statement that Karius suffered a concussion during the match and that, according to him, it was possible the concussion could have affected the player's performance.

 Liverpool manager Jürgen Klopp lost his sixth of seven major finals, including Champions League and league cups.
 After the match, Loris Karius tearfully apologised to Liverpool supporters who remained in the stands and stated that his mistakes "lost the team the final".
-After the match, Karius received online death threats and hate messages directed at him and his family.
-He would move to Turkish club Beşiktaş on loan the following season.
+After the match, he received online death threats and hate messages directed at him and his family.
+The game would end up being Karius's last for Liverpool, as he went on loans to Beşiktaş and Union Berlin before departing for Newcastle United in 2022.